lucyawrey/project_comet/api/README.md

 ## To do Goals
 ### Current Phase
 - [ ] Better seperate script code.
+- [ ] Model improvements: item damage field, different handling for gearset and outfit data to better reflect planned Crystals, fields for Soul Experience and Lifetime Exsperience.
 - [ ] Implement business logic, queries, and API endpoints for `user`s, `access_tokens`s, and general authetication.
 - [ ] Fix standalone release build breakage, likey results from writing to the SQLite database.
 - [ ] Fix dockerfile build.